MetanoKid/coding-scars/_drafts/log-window-4.md

 ![Final sample window]({{ '/' | absolute_url }}/assets/images/per-post/log-window-4/final-sample-window.png){: .align-center}

 What about adding more systems and more log levels from the host program?
+Don't cheat, you can't modify the WPF project!

 ![Final sample window with extra configuration]({{ '/' | absolute_url }}/assets/images/per-post/log-window-4/final-sample-window-extra-configuration.png){: .align-center}